Pretendian: "Alleged Pretendians List"

 Skeptics of the Alleged Pretendians List have challenged its reliability and questioned the methodology and motivations of Keeler.
-Some skeptics released a signed statement via Last Real Indians accusing Keeler of exploiting the issue of Indigenous fraud--which they acknowledged "had long been a problem in Indian Country"--to further her own personal agenda.
+Some skeptics released a signed statement via Last Real Indians accusing Keeler of exploiting the issue of Indigenous fraud—which they acknowledged "had long been a problem in Indian Country"—to further her own personal agenda.
 Signees argued that Keeler was weaponizing "lateral violence, colonial trauma, and colonial recognition" against people she disagreed with or had prior disputes with.
 Keeler was also accused of promoting herself as a "self-appointed arbiter of Indian identity", with the statement eventually requesting that Keeler "respect the rights of every tribe, and urban inter-tribal communities to determine their own people, kin and citizenship".

 In "Who made the Pretendian?", Lakota journalist Alexandra Watson wrote that an article she had written was used for reference in the Alleged Pretendians List without her consent.
 Watson asserted that her writing should not be construed as an endorsement of the list and questioned the list's methodology and usefulness.

 In an op-ed for Powwows.com, Northern Cheyenne journalist Angelina Newsom wrote that Keeler had questioned the tribal enrollment of the Native politician Ben Nighthorse Campbell and included him in her research despite the fact that Campbell was a member of a federally recognized tribe.
 Newsom accused Keeler of lacking proper documentation as well as using Ancestry.com records in part of her research.
 She added that the publication of private information could also "negatively impact the actual Native folks listed as relatives and in-laws".
 Newsom argued that tribes should be in charge of investigating citizenship claims, claiming that Keeler's method--which Newsom believed implicated people who were verifiably Native--wasn't "safe for Indian Country".

+Heritage groups and state-recognized tribes

+In a 2023 report, the federally recognized Delaware Nation referred to state-recognized Lenape tribes and Lenape heritage groups as CPAINs (Corporations Posing as Indigenous Nations), stating that "If a “pretendian” is an individual who falsely claims indigenous lineage, then CPAIN is what happens when a group of “pretendians” decide to form a corporation, usually a non-profit, and pass it off to the public as a tribe."